jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

 You can also use the Azure CLI to call direct methods on your IoT device.

-1. Run the following command in your command prompt or terminal to invoke the `relay_on` method on the IoT device:
+1. Run the following command in the terminal to invoke the `relay_on` method on the IoT device:

     ```sh
     az iot hub invoke-device-method --device-id soil-moisture-sensor \